Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 Information regarding stops, terminals, depots, routes, trips, and charging locations (obtained from Algorithm \ref{alg:cs}) for Durham and Canberra networks is given in Table \ref{tab:networl_details}.
 Figure \ref{fig:network_visualize} shows the charging location information for these networks.

 Variations in GTI values across scenarios and time-of-day for both networks are illustrated in Figures \ref{fig:GTI_variations} and \ref{fig:GTI__box_variations}, respectively.
 Note that seasonal changes (refer Figure \ref{fig:GTI_variations}) in the southern hemisphere are opposite to those in the northern hemisphere.
-The grid heat map (Figure \ref{fig:GTI_variations}) highlights variations across weeks/scenarios; box plots (Figure \ref{fig:GTI__box_variations}) indicate the quartile range variations for a given hour.
+The grid heat map (Figure \ref{fig:GTI_variations}) highlights variations across weeks/scenarios; box plots (Figure \ref{fig:GTI__box_variations}) indicate the quartile range variations for each hour in a day.
 Figure \ref{fig:temperature_variations} highlights the temperature variations in the two cities.
 Specifically, grid heat maps in Figures \ref{fig:temperature_variation_durham} and \ref{fig:temperature_variation_can} show the variations in temperature across scenarios (ranging from $-10$ to $25$ $^{\circ}$C for Durham and from $3$ to $33$ $^{\circ}$C for Canberra), which in turn result in different energy requirements for the same trip depending on the scenario.

 Figures \ref{fig:energy_requirement_durham} and \ref{fig:energy_requirement_can} show the variations in trip energy requirement when scenarios are built by averaging the temperature data over weekly, monthly, quarterly, or yearly time intervals.
 The energy needs for the longest trip can vary from 27 to 36 kWh for Durham (trip 181) and 21 to 25 kWh for Canberra (trip 307).
-This, in turn, affects the requirements for the number of EBs (see Figures \ref{fig:bus_requirement_durham} and \ref{fig:bus_requirement_can}) and their corresponding trip assignments across scenarios.
+This affects both fleet size requirements (see Figures \ref{fig:bus_requirement_durham} and \ref{fig:bus_requirement_can}) and trip assignments across scenarios.
 The number of required EBs was found to vary from 111 to 123 for Durham and 245 to 265 for Canberra.